department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care.md

 [Find out more about financial assessments](https://www.va.gov/HEALTHBENEFITS/cost/financial_assessment.asp).

-### Will VA fill prescriptions by a non-VA provider?

-We'll fill prescriptions by a non-VA provider only if you meet all the requirements listed below.

-All of these must be true:

-- You're enrolled in VA health care
-- You have an assigned VA primary care provider
-- You've given your VA provider your medical records from your non-VA provider
-- Your VA provider agrees with the prescription

 <div id="health-about-care-team" itemscope itemtype="http://schema.org/Question">
 <h4 itemprop="name">Who will care for me at VA?</h4>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">